drshahizan/research-design/materials/rq.md

 In the field of **computer science**, a research question could be related to various domains such as algorithms, data structures, computer systems, machine learning, artificial intelligence, software engineering, computer graphics, computational complexity, etc.

+## Strategies for brainstorming research questions:

+1. **Identify Your Interest**: Start with a broad field of interest and then narrow down to a specific topic that you are curious about.

+2. **Read Existing Literature**: Look at what has already been done in your field of interest.
+This can help you identify gaps, controversies, or emerging trends that you can explore.

+3. **Ask Open-Ended Questions**: Your research question should be open-ended, meaning it should not be answerable with a simple "yes" or "no".

+4. **Use the 5 Ws**: Consider the who, what, when, where, and why of your topic.
+This can help you focus your question.

+5. **Discuss with Others**: Talk to your professors, colleagues, or classmates about your ideas.
+They can provide valuable feedback and may suggest angles you hadn't considered.

+6. **Relevance to Field**: Ensure that your research question is relevant and significant to your field of study.
+It should contribute to the existing body of knowledge.

+7. **Flexibility**: Be flexible and open to refining your question as you progress in your research.
+As you learn more about your topic, you may find that your focus shifts slightly.

+Remember, a good research question is the foundation of your research.
+It's worth investing the time to get it right!
 ## Example

 An example of a research question in computer science could be: